 How is the Alta Vista real estate market?

 As mentioned before, the wide variety of housing and location impacts the market greatly, giving Alta Vista quite the range.
-To understand the market, Alta Vista is devided between the Cambrian Park real estate market in San Jose and the Los Gatos market in the Union School District, so it’s a good idea to keep an eye on both.
+To understand the market, Alta Vista is divided between the Cambrian Park real estate market in San Jose and the Los Gatos market in the Union School District, so it’s a good idea to keep an eye on both.

 For more market information check out this article I wrote comparing San Jose and Los Gatos markets within the Union School District; it presents some clear differences between similar neighborhoods within this school district.
 Alternatively, for a more detailed look at the market between different school districts in Los Gatos, I update this post regularly for the latest market information.
 Also check out this post on a similar area, Cambrian Gardens neighborhood (half goes to Alta Vista, half to Carlton) in San Jose, as one of the more affordable Cambrian neighborhoods.
 Not sure what you can get for your price?